Raul Meza Jr.: Murder of Kendra Page

 On January 3, 1982, Meza sexually assaulted and strangled 8-year-old Kendra Page.
 She was last seen riding her bicycle around Langford Elementary School in Austin and was later found dead in a dumpster at the school, naked and covered in bruises.

-Three days later, Meza walked into the Austin Police Department headquarters and confessed to her murder.
+Three days later, Meza walked into the Austin Police Department (APD) headquarters and confessed to her murder.
 To avoid trial and a possible death sentence, a deal was struck between Meza's attorneys and the Travis County District Attorney's Office, and he received a prison sentence of 30 years.

 After serving 11 years, he was paroled due to good behavior in 1993.
 Meza called a news conference to tell the public: "I can only tell you that in my heart, I know that I will not willfully bring harm to anyone again."
 He was subsequently driven out of several communities by angry residents, though he said he was a born-again Christian who paid his debt to society.
 In the following year, 1994, he was returned to prison for disobeying a midnight curfew and remained incarcerated until 2002.

 Murder of Gloria Lofton

 On May 9, 2019, 65-year-old Gloria Lofton was discovered dead in her home by her daughter.
 Blood was present in the hallway and on her pillow, and a used condom was found in her kitchen.
-The initial autopsy was inconclusive, and although there was evidence that she could have died due to strangulation, it was determined that she had died from an alcohol-related accident, as there was no solid evidence of murder, and she was known to have an alcohol addiction.
+The initial autopsy was inconclusive, and although there was evidence that she could have died due to strangulation, it was determined that she had died from an alcohol-related accident, as there was no solid evidence of murder.
+She was known to have an alcohol addiction.

 After Meza confessed to her murder in 2023, the cause of death was updated to "homicide by strangulation".
-A sexual assault kit during Lofton's autopsy provided a match to Meza's DNA in 2020, but nothing was done with this information, and no explanation as to why was provided by police.
+A rape kit during Lofton's autopsy provided a match to Meza's DNA in 2020.
+Still, nothing was done with this information, and the police provided no explanation.

 In May 2023, following Meza's arrest, Lofton's daughter recalled a note she found in the home after she died, which read: "I Gloria Elizabeth Lofton give permission to Raul Meza Jr to request a certificate of authority on my behalf for the purpose of—".
-Meza would later tell a homicide detective that he was supposed to receive 25% of an inheritance, with the rest supposedly going to Lofton's nephew.
+Meza would later tell a homicide detective that he was supposed to receive a quarter of an inheritance, with the rest supposedly going to Lofton's nephew.
 According to Lofton's daughter, she did not have a nephew; it is unclear whether this was a fabrication by Meza or whether he was promised money by one of Lofton's relatives.